 Several organizations and volunteers provided key support to the Beach Watch program in 2013.
 Jean and Ron Daly, Brandon Hollis, Abigail Mahoney, Mary and Tom Mitchell, Maria Purcell and Dick Withington took samples every week and delivered them to the Save The River office.
 The Thousand Islands Land Trust provided staff support for sampling at Potter’s Beach.
 Each week, samples were held at T.I.
 Reality in Clayton before being taken to and analyzed by Converse Laboratories in Watertown, a state certified facility.
 Without the support of these volunteers and organizations, Save The River would not be able to conduct such an extensive water sampling program.

 Test results were compared to New York State Department of Health standards for beach swimming water quality.
 Water at swimming beaches is deemed unhealthy if there are 235 colony-forming units (CFU’s) or higher of E.coli bacteria per 100 milliliters of sample water.
 None of the samples taken this summer for the Beach Watch program exceeded this guideline.

-High levels of E.coli bacteria can cause health problems such as rashes and gastrointestinal illness, and are dangerous to the very old, very young or anyone with a compromised immune system.
+Exposure to high levels of E.coli bacteria can cause serious health problems.
+The elderly and young children are especially suceptible.
 Symptoms of infection include: chills, fever, diarrhea and cramping.
-To reduce the risk of acquiring a bacteria-related illness, beach goers should employ the following simple safety measures: never swallow swimming water and wash hands after swimming and before eating.
+To stay safe, be sure to never swallow swimming water and always wash hands after swimming and before eating.

 Scientific studies have also indicated that the presence of Cladophora, a type of green algae that occurs naturally in the River and throughout the Great Lakes region, can harbor unsafe levels of bacteria.
 Swimmers should always look for the presence of Cladophora algae before swimming at most locations on the River.